-The goal of becoming an intuitive and visionary operational and strategic intellectual starts with understanding the basics of the profession of arms.
+The goal of becoming an intuitive and visionary operational and strategic intellectual starts with understandof operational and strategic concepts, doctrine, and definitions are introduced through one's service and professional military education (PME).
+The explanations used to define these ideas differ by branch and classical or modern military theorist.
+To further complicate this understanding, the lexicon of military concepts and terms has also entered every aspect of civilian life and business.
+All of this can be overwhelming and daunting to any leader who aims to think and function above the tactical level.

-This is becoming ever

-more important as

-to an era of great

-power competition

-and the Army contin-

-ues to anticipate pos-

-through the prism of

-the multi-domain op-

-erations (MDO) con-

-cept.
-The six practical

-techniques that build

-off each other are: (1)

-leveraging the self-de-

-velopment training

-domain, (2) under-

-standing doctrinal

-(3) recognizing the

-conflict continuum

-and range of military

-operations (ROMO),

-(4) appreciating the

-terms and definitions,

-sible future conflict

-the world shifts back
+profession of arms.
+This is becoming ever more important as the world shifts back to an era of great power competition and the Army continues to anticipate possible future conflict through the prism of the multi-domain operations (MDO) concept.
+The six practical techniques that build off each other are: (1)leveraging the self-development training domain, (2) understanding doctrinal terms and definitions, (3) recognizing the conflict continuum and range of military operations (ROMO), (4) appreciating the ing the basics of the